NewfundametalsDAO/FrankenDAO/docs/voting-power.md

 for.

 Each staked FrankenPunk gives a DAO member a base of 20 voting power.
-Staking a FrankenPunk with a higher Evil Score will provide a bonus on top of that base of 20 points though.
+Staking a FrankenPunk with an Evil Score greater than 1.5 will provides a bonus on top of that base of 10 points.
 The exact formula is:

 ```
 ((baseVotes * multipler) / 100) + stakedTimeBonus + evilBonus
 ```

+Where:
+* `baseVotes` is the bonus for staking a FrankenPunk
+* `multiplier` is the optional multiplier tied to staking
+* `stakedTimeBonus` is the bonus earned for staking length
+* `evilBonus` is either 10 or 0, depending on how Evil your FrankenPunk is

 A possible scenario: